We Didn't Start the Fire: Derivations

+Since the 2015–16 season, YouTuber Jim Daly produced a parody of this song at the start of every English football season, outlining all 92 clubs in the Premier League and English Football League of each season.
+There are notable lines such as those about the Bristol derby (e.g. "Bristol City, Bristol Rovers, They will never like each other" from the 2026–27 version), "What's the point of Crawley", lines questioning "Alexandra" from Crewe Alexandra's name, "Where the hell is Fleetwood", "Do not call the Forest Notts" for Notts County, and saying that Tinie Tempah hasn't seen Scunthorpe United.

 In 2019, talk show host Jimmy Fallon performed a version of the song for The Tonight Show, which highlights characters and moments in the Marvel Cinematic Universe since Iron Man, leading to Avengers: Endgame, with backup by cast members Robert Downey Jr., Chris Hemsworth, Chris Evans, Jeremy Renner, Don Cheadle, Mark Ruffalo, Paul Rudd, Danai Gurira, Karen Gillan and Brie Larson.
 On June 28, 2023, Fall Out Boy released their own version of the song with updated lyrics that reference events that happened from 1989 to 2023.
 Unlike Joel's original, Fall Out Boy's version did not list events in chronological order.
 On September 12, 2023, the band performed it at the 2023 MTV Video Music Awards.
 The song was widely panned by fans and critics, especially for its lack of chronological sequencing present in Joel's original and its omission of some events and people, particularly the COVID-19 pandemic.
-Fall Out Boy bassist and lead songwriter, Pete Wentz, said in an interview regarding the exclusion: “It’s like, that’s all anybody talked… You know what I mean?
-I don’t know.
+Fall Out Boy bassist and lead songwriter, Pete Wentz, said in an interview regarding the exclusion: "It's like, that's all anybody talked… You know what I mean?
+I don't know.
 It felt like there was a couple of things that felt like a little on the nose.
-And then there were a couple of things where it was like … Bush V. Gore, we needed the rhyme.”
+And then there were a couple of things where it was like … Bush v.
+Gore, we needed the rhyme."

+Also in 2023, WIXX FM disk jockeys Corey Carter and Huggie penned and aired “Wisconsin Started the Fire”, which reinterpreted the lyrics to focus on Wisconsin-specific history and culture.
+Lyrics included references to Screech (portrayed by Wisconsinite Dustin Diamond), the Green Bay Packers, the sagging of the Leo Frigo Memorial Bridge, and Spotted Cow.